fergbrain/countdown-timer/readme.txt

 = 2.2.1 =
 Release Date: 6/18/2008:

- * Fixed bug where Countdown Time Display didn’t function properly
+ * Fixed bug where Countdown Time Display didn't function properly
  * Added Italian and Polish translations, updated others

 = 2.2 =
 Release Date: 5/15/2008:

  * Updated some phrases that missed being i18n
- * Updated i18n to use use sprintf’s to assist in proper translation
+ * Updated i18n to use sprintf’s to assist in proper translation
  * Update the admin page to WordPress 2.5 Look and Feel
  * Users are now able to define the data (text/HTML) that comes after the title and before the actual countdown
  * Implemented a new function, fergcorp_countdownTimer_single($date), that allows users to create a one-off event outside of The Loop. $date should be PHP strtotime parseable string
  * Plugin output is now XHTML 1.0 Strict compliant
  * Scripts are now loaded using wp_enqueue_script
- * Added a new JS file, webtoolkit.sprintf.js, because JS doesn’t have native sprintf support
+ * Added a new JS file, webtoolkit.sprintf.js, because JS doesn't have native sprintf support
  * Translators names (and URL, if available) are now displayed/credited within the plugin
  * Tweaked the table for the “Resources” area
  * Tweaked the table for the “One Time Events” area